vivainio/authorizr/README.md

 Application ID and API Secret are hosted at Authorizr server, so you don't have to ship the secret with your source code; this makes using the service more secure, assuming that you trust the admins authorizr to not abuse the api secret.
+The source code only contains cred_id to be used with CreateSession below.

+You specify the application credentials on the admin interface at Authorizr web service.
+You can only modify and view services that you have created yourself.

 # Authorizr web service, api design